The Anatomy Of

-The Anatomy Of is a studio album by American progressive metal band Between the Buried and Me.
+The Anatomy Of is a cover album by the American progressive metal band Between the Buried and Me.
 It is the second release to include Dan Briggs, Blake Richardson, and Dustie Waring and consists entirely of cover songs by Between the Buried and Me's favorite bands and musical inspirations.

 The band stays close to the original style of each song, resulting in an album of widely varying genres.